skillsharer/cypher-core/README.md

 Agents are defined through YAML files rather than hard-coded configurations, making it easy to swap in your own agent definitions, tools, personalities, and features.

 ## QUICK START
-1. To test built in implementations, run `bun runTests.ts`
+1. To test built in implementations, add an anthropic ENV key
+2. Run `bun mainTests.ts` and pick a test via CLI
-2. To see agent terminal logs, open localhost:3000 in browser
+3. To see agent terminal logs, open localhost:3000 in browser

 ## High-Level Architecture